vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/010/07_kRtaM_chiddhi.md

 title = "07"

 +++
-Contra HvN, mártāt should be read as the first word of pāda d.
+Contra Holland & van Nooten Rig Veda edition, mártāt should be read as the first word of pāda d.